OwainJ/hello-world/README.md

 # hello-world
-A test repository for testing and storing ideas.
+This is my personal testing repository for storing and testing ideas.